orthecreedence/cl-async/_posts/2012-11-07-missing-coroutines-in-common-lisp.md

 {% endhighlight %}

-In this case, `sleeper` is a bit more complicated, but `my-app` becomes much more readable, understandable, and most importantly, preserves its call stack.
+In this case, `sleeper` is a bit more complicated, but `my-app` becomes much more readable, understandable, and preserves its call stack.
 Most importantly, while `my-app` is blocking on `sleeper`, the event loop is available to process more events.

 What we have here is a hybrid between blocking calls with OS threads and asynchronous processing with an event loop.
 Imagine now converting usocket to